Clare of Assisi: Life in the convent

+Late life

+Following the Order's approval from the Pope, Clare wanted to make a Rule based on Francis's teachings, which her sisters would be able to follow long after she died.
+Clare began writing her own Rule, keeping Francis's teachings at the forefront of her mind.
+Her Rule especially emphasized the absolute non-possession of property.
+She had her Rule approved by both Cardinal Rainaldo and Pope Innocent IV.
+Clare's Franciscan theology of joyous poverty in imitation of Christ is evident in the Rule she wrote for her community and in her four letters to Agnes of Prague.

-As Holy Roman Emperor Frederick II battled Pope Gregory IX for control of Italy during the Crusades era, separately in September 1240 and June 1241, a pair of armies attacked the monastery of San Damiano and the town of Assisi.
+As Holy Roman Emperor Frederick II battled Pope Gregory IX for control of Italy during the Crusades era, separately in September 1240 and June 1241, a pair of Saracen armies attacked the monastery of San Damiano and the town of Assisi.
 Both targets were successfully defended as Clare prayed to Christ, present in the Blessed Sacrament.

 In her later years, Clare endured a long period of poor health.
-She died on 11 August 1253 at the age of 59.
+She died on 11 August 1253 at the age of 59, one day after having her Rule approved by Pope Innocent IV.
 Her last words are reported to have been, "Blessed be You, O God, for having created me."